 “You know, I hope that you do!
 Because it almost feels like you don’t trust me to help you, if you’re finding an assistant!
 Who even is she?
 She’s no one!”

 “What’s Eresh worked up about this time?” a low, drawling voice asked.
 A slouched, languid man joined the group and slung an arm around Eresh’s shoulder.
 This time, it was Eresh’s turn to flinch away.
-The man was dressed in heavy leather and wore a pistol and a wickedly curved knife at his hips.
+The man was dressed in heavy leather and wore a pistol at his hip and two wickedly curved knife on his back.

 Two other members of the security team came up behind him – Eftychia Jones, draped in bright fabrics and weaponless, as far as could be seen, and a broad, scowling man with a bow and quiver strapped on his back.